 An adult may have learned to compensate for ADD/ADHD symptoms over time and as responsibilities increase.
 Symptoms, therefore, may show up very differently in adults than in children.
 Symptoms are unique for each adult with ADD/ADHD, but may include:

 One common ADD/ADHD symptom in adults is hyper-focusing.
-Hyper-focusing is the tendency to become so involved in a stimulating act (such as video-game play or watching tv), that one can become oblivious to everything else going on around him or her.
+Hyper-focusing is the tendency to become so involved in stimulating activities (such as video-game play or watching tv), that one can become oblivious to everything else going on around him or her.
 Although hyper-focusing may seem advantageous for certain things, it can cause problems in relationships and work if not controlled.